kovach/web2/docs/live.md

 We see the current system as a sort of "assembly language" for provenance experiments.
 We are not far off from a self-hosted REPL and programming environment.
-This will make programming more comfortable, but we also envision some higher level ways of building up.
+This will make programming more comfortable, but we also envision some higher level ways of building programs.

 ### UI synthesis

-We are experimenting with "GUI inference": generation of a minimal external interface that allows interaction with a ruleset.
+We are experimenting with *GUI inference*: generation of a minimal external interface that allows interaction with a ruleset.
 This problem has several
 steps: